-Custom table styles make formatting tables on brand much quicker and simpler than applying manual formatting.
+Custom table styles make formatting tables to match brand guidelines much quicker and simpler than applying manual formatting.

 In Word it is easy to create new table styles based on theme fonts and colors: